pavloteyfel/trivia-api/README.md

 This project allows users to play a trivia game and test their general knowledge.
 In this project I created an API and unit test cases for the application that allows the following:

-1. Display questions - both all questions and by category.
-Shows question, category and difficulty rating by default and can show/hide the answer.
+1. Displaying questions - both all questions and by category.
+The app shows questions, category and difficulty rating by default and can show/hide the answer.
-2. Delete questions.
+2. Deleting questions.
-3. Add questions and require that they include question and answer text.
+3. Adding questions and require that they include question and answer text.
-4. Search for questions based on a text query string.
+4. Searching for questions based on a text query string.
-5. Play the quiz game, randomizing either all questions or within a specific category.
+5. Playing the quiz game, randomizing either all questions or within a specific category.

 When a user plays the game they play up to five questions of the chosen category.
-If there are fewer than five questions in a category, the game will end when there are no more questions in that category.
+If there are fewer than five questions in a category, the game ends when there are no more questions left in that category.

 ## Backend